Similar to a credit card, a business line of credit is a form of revolving credit that can also give you access to cash.

 It may be cumbersome, but it reassures your lender that your business is still viable and able to make the repayments.

-As mentioned earlier, you may also be required to provide collateral for a new business line of credit.
+As mentioned earlier, you may also be required to provide collateral for a new line of credit.

-The kind of collateral accepted varies lender by lender, but typically you can use personal property like a vehicle or boat, a savings account, or sometimes business inventory or other assets.
+The kind of collateral accepted varies lender by lender, but typically you can use personal property like a vehicle or boat, a savings account, or sometimes inventory or other assets.

 Small business lines of credit also use a variable rate rather than a fixed rate.

-Usually it’s calculated as the prime rate plus an additional number of percentage points.
+Often it’s calculated as the prime rate plus an additional number of percentage points.

 If the prime rate changes, your interest rate correspondingly changes as well.

-Another feature of lines of credit for business is what’s known as “on demand,” which allows your lender to close your line of credit at will and require your balance to be paid within 30 to 90 business days.
+Another feature of lines of credit is what’s known as “on demand,” which allows your lender to close your line of credit at will and require your balance to be paid within 30 to 90 business days.

-It’s important to use your business line of credit strategically so that you’re not overburdening your financial situation.
+It’s important to use your line of credit strategically so that you’re not overburdening your financial situation.

 Finally, as with any type of financing solution, you’ll pay more if you have bad credit.